How Much Life Insurance Should I Have?

 It’s essential to find a policy that fits your budget.
 As you compare policy quotes, consider how much you can comfortably afford to pay in premiums.

-For instance, term life insurance typically offers the lease expensive coverage for specific periods, such as 20 years, while permanent life insurance provides lifetime coverage but often at a higher cost.
+For instance, term life insurance typically offers the least expensive coverage for specific periods, such as 20 years, while permanent life insurance provides lifetime coverage but often at a higher cost.
 Carefully reviewing these factors while keeping your budget in mind can help you determine the right coverage for your family.

 Calculating Your Coverage Amount